Creators-Circle/Pulser/PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  "By providing a way for students to signal "
+  "By providing a way for students to signal their instructors digitally, FollowMe enables seamless, realtime feedback."

 ## Quote from You ##
   > A quote from a spokesperson in your company.